 Credit risk arising on debt securities held by the Subsidiary is constantly monitored by the Investment Manager.
 Credit risk is mitigated by the diversification of assets by maturity profile and jurisdiction.

-The Subsidiary's exposure to credit risk in respect of its investments, based on the country of registration as at 31 March 2016, is summarised below:
+The Subsidiary's exposure to credit risk in respect of its investments, based on the country of registration, is summarised below: